-- 12.10.
+- 12.9.
+Pipette 1 mL of the prepared Biotinylated Antibody Cocktail into the appropriate well and incubate for 1.5 to 2 hours at RT OR overnight at 4°C. - 12.10.
 Aspirate biotinylated antibody cocktail from each well. - 12.11.
 Wash membranes as directed in Steps 12.7 and 12.8.
-NOTE: The 1,000X HRP-Streptavidin Concentrate must be diluted before use.
-See Reagent Prepartion Section for details. - 12.12.
-Pipette 2 mL of 1X HRP-Streptavidin into each well and incubate for 2 hours at RT OR overnight at 2-8°C. - 12.13.
+NOTE: The 1X HRP-Streptavidin must be prepared before use.
+See Reagent Preparation Section for details. - 12.12.
+Pipette 2 mL of 1X HRP-Streptavidin into each well and incubate for 2 hours at RT OR overnight at 4°C. - 12.13.
 Aspirate HRP-Streptavidin from each well. - 12.14.
 Wash membranes as directed in Steps 12.7 and 12.8.
 NOTE: Do not allow membranes to dry out during detection. - 12.15.
-Transfer the membranes, printed side up, onto a sheet of chromatography paper, tissue paper, or blotting paper lying on a flat surface (such as a benchtop).
+Transfer the membranes, printed side up, onto a sheet of chromatography paper, tissue paper, or blotting paper lying on a flat surface (such as a benchtop). - 12.16.

-- 12.16.
 Remove any excess wash buffer by blotting the membrane edges with another piece of paper. - 12.17.
-Transfer and place the membranes, printed side up, onto a plastic sheet (provided) lying on a flat surface. - NOTE: Multiple membranes can be placed next to each other and fit onto a single plastic sheet.
-Use additional plastics sheets if necessary. - 12.18.
-Into a single clean tube, pipette equal volumes (1:1) of Detection Buffer C and Detection Buffer D. Mix well with a pipette. - EXAMPLE: 250 μ L of Detection Buffer C + 250 μ L of Detection Buffer D = 500 μ L (enough for 1 membrane) - 12.19.
+Transfer and place the membranes, printed side up, onto a plastic sheet (provided) lying on a flat surface.
+NOTE: Multiple membranes can be placed next to each other and fit onto a single plastic sheet.
+Use additional plastics sheets if necessary.

+ASSAY PROCEDURE

+12.18.
+Into a single clean tube, pipette equal volumes (1:1) of Detection Buffer C and Detection Buffer D. Mix well with a pipette.

+EXAMPLE: 250 $\mu$ L of Detection Buffer C + 250 $\mu$ L of Detection Buffer D = 500 $\mu$ L (enough for 1 membrane)

+12.19.
 Gently pipette 500 μL of the Detection Buffer mixture onto each membrane and incubate for 2 minutes at RT (DO NOT ROCK OR SHAKE).
-Immediately afterwards, proceed to Step 12.20. - NOTE: Exposure should ideally start within 5 minutes after finishing incubation with detection buffer and completed within 10-15 minutes as chemiluminescence signals will fade over time.
-If necessary, the signals can usually be restored by repeating washing, HRP-Streptavidin and Detection Buffers incubation. - 12.20.
+Immediately afterwards, proceed to Step 12.20.

+NOTE: Exposure should ideally start within 5 minutes after finishing incubation with detection buffer and completed within 10-15 minutes as chemiluminescence signals will fade over time.
+If necessary, the signals can usually be restored by repeating washing, HRP-Streptavidin and Detection Buffers incubation.

+12.20.
 Place another plastic sheet on top of the membranes by starting at one end and gently "rolling" the flexible plastic sheet across the surface to the opposite end to smooth out any air bubbles.
-The membranes should now be "sandwiched" between two plastic sheets. - NOTE: Avoid "sliding" the top plastic sheet along the membranes' printed surface.
-If using X-ray film, do not use a top plastic sheet so that the membranes can be directly exposed to the film. - 12.21.
+The membranes should now be "sandwiched" between two plastic sheets.

+NOTE: Avoid "sliding" the top plastic sheet along the membranes' printed surface.
+If using X-ray film, do not use a top plastic sheet so that the membranes can be directly exposed to the film.

+12.21.
 Transfer the sandwiched membranes to the chemiluminescence imaging system such as a CCD camera (recommended) and expose.

-- NOTE: Optimal exposure times will vary so performing multiple exposure times is strongly recommended. - 12.22.
+NOTE: Optimal exposure times will vary so performing multiple exposure times is strongly recommended.

+12.22.
 To store, without direct pressure, gently sandwich the membranes between 2 plastic sheets (if not already), tape the sheets together or use plastic wrap to secure them, and store at ≤ -20°C for future reference.